karthikpagnis/Seeing-the-World-Through-Words-Image-Captioning---Neural-Network-/README.md

 This is particularly beneficial for individuals who are visually impaired, as they are often unable to access visual information such as photos, videos, and graphics.
 With the use of image captioning, visually impaired individuals can experience a more inclusive and enriched media experience, which can enhance their overall quality of life.

 Objective:
-#The objective of an assistant for visually impaired using image captioning is to provide a technology-based solution that helps individuals with visual impairments to access visual information in their daily lives.
+#The objective of an assistant for the visually impaired using image captioning is to provide a technology-based solution that helps individuals with visual impairments access visual information in their daily lives.
 #The main goal is to use computer vision and natural language processing techniques to generate accurate and descriptive captions for images, which can be read aloud by an assistant or displayed on a braille device.
-This can help visually impaired individuals to navigate their environment, recognize faces, read signs, and access visual media such as books and websites.
+This can help visually impaired individuals navigate their environment, recognize faces, read signs, and access visual media such as books and websites.

 **METHODOLOGY**